 The late author and American psychiatrist M. Scott Peck wrote the bestselling book “The Road Less Travelled” first published in 1978.
 Perhaps due to its religious content it took six years to become a bestseller and eventually sold more than 10 million copies and was often quoted by therapists and followers of the New Age movement of the late 20th century.
 In this book he detailed his views about love, religion and spirituality based on his psychiatric practice and personal experience.
 Many people found therapeutic and spiritual healing through his ideas and utilise his viewpoints to understand better pathways to mental health, higher spirituality and healing.

 In his lesser known and followup work to this book titled “People of the Lie” Peck describes a psychological view of evil which is more often attributed to religion and is the opposite to a Judeo-Christian viewpoint of God or Jesus Christ.
-In this book he describes how evil is inherent in lying, self-deception and also malignant narcissism.
+In this book he describes how evil is inherent in lying, self-deception, and also in malignant narcissism.
 Ultimately, one is left feeling that Peck’s view of evil is that the hallmark of evil is dishonesty, lying and deception whether that is self-imposed or projected on others.
-This theory has merit as lying, dishonesty and manipulation is usually at the heart of any evil and many crimes.
+This theory has merit as lying, dishonesty and manipulation are usually at the heart of evil and many crimes.

-I mention Peck’s books as for me personally, after reading them I came to a better understanding of evil as manifested through deceit and dishonesty, and recognising deception as a tool of manipulation, passive aggression, narcissism, oppression, and ultimately a poisoning of one’s mind and soul; your own or others.
+I mention Peck’s books as for me personally, after reading them I came to a better understanding of evil as manifested through deceit and dishonesty, and recognising deception as a tool of manipulation, passive aggression, narcissism, oppression, and ultimately a poisoning of the mind and soul; your own or others.
 People who lie and deceive manipulate others by holding back the truth and they seek to overpower and possibly control another by not being honest.
 They want to be on top and for you to be under their feet, abused, dominated or controlled.
 Why?
 Probably for their own selfish desires to obtain or maintain power, but they do it dishonestly which is the easy way out.
 At best, lying can only result in confusion and at worst destruction of the human spirit and happiness.
 Unfortunately, Neptune in the zodiac, which can represent the ultimate in spiritual truth, transcendence and union with Higher Spirit, may also be active in bringing us to diminished happiness, freedom and our own self-undoing by following the devil, the Father of Lies.

 Planetary aspects between Neptune and the personal planets can highlight confusion, deceit and dishonest endeavours of all kinds, often relating to areas governed by the other planet.
 Neptune is the great deceiver, but don’t blame Neptune.
 Like the devil, it is merely a tool for soul development and we all have a choice to choose right over wrong, and good over evil.
 In Neptune we are forced to deal with Satan and the people who lie to us unknowingly, but also in Neptune we may find truth and healing when we choose to have faith in goodness, ourselves, God, and an awareness of higher consciousness.
-We should seek to surround ourselves only with honest people who tell us the truth, even if it’s a painful truth to avoid evil.
+We should seek to surround ourselves only with honest people who tell us the truth, even if it’s a painful truth to avoid the lies of evil.
 For many of us Neptune tends to be a bit of both good and evil but the role of Neptune is for us to learn the difference and choose good, even if it is the more difficult pathway.

-The secret to dealing with Neptune successfully is to develop your faith and your chosen belief system to help yourself.
+The secret to dealing with Neptune successfully is to develop your faith and your chosen belief system to help yourself and others.
 If you believe in yourself as a good person, living honestly, authentically and with a goal to inspire others to live honestly and love others then you may find happiness, grace and an alignment with a God of goodness.
 Honesty is a pathway to faith in a higher power that is all about love and truth.
 If you do not judge others or project your fears, anxieties, worries and self-deception onto others then you do not separate yourself from others and make them adversaries.
 They become partners in your own healing and happiness.
 Whatever you believe your life will be it probably will be, so why not believe it is good and not bad?
 Sometimes bad things happen to instruct us not to punish us.
-That attitude alone can be immeasurable in helping you to get through a difficult time.
+This attitude can be immeasurable in helping you to get through a difficult time.
 A popular saying goes something like this; “If you believe you can, you are right.
 If you believe you can’t you are right.”